 A cross-sector partnership

-SHIPS is delivered by Bevan Healthcare and developed in collaboration with Groundswell, HELM and 100% Digital Leeds, based on Groundswell’s Homeless Health Peer Advocacy practice.
+SHIPS is delivered by Bevan Healthcare and developed in collaboration with Groundswell and 100% Digital Leeds, based on Groundswell’s Homeless Health Peer Advocacy practice.

 Bevan Healthcare CIC